INSIDE: Roam the Gnome’s Comparison Guide to the Rovaniemi Santa Claus options

 As far as we are concerned, Joulukka is home to the REAL Santa – it’s the only place where you can meet Santa AND his real elf helpers.

-Or, put this Santa as your first option if you are heading to Santa Park on day one of your Lapland trip, and the kids simply can’t wait, join the Santa queue here.
+OR, if you are heading to Santa Park on day one of your Lapland trip, and the kids simply can’t wait, join the Santa queue here.

 Have you met another Santa in Rovaniemi?

-Let us know, and we’ll add your thoughts to the list.
+Let us know, and we’ll add him to the list.

 Looking for More Things to Do at Santa Claus Holiday Village?

-Click the blue links for a sneak peek at these Christmas activities in Rovaniemi
+Click the blue links for a sneak peek at these Christmas activities in Lapland